Sonoma State University: Housing

 Sonoma State provides suite, apartment, and townhouse style housing.
 There are six villages on campus, named after wines: Cabernet, Zinfandel, Verdot, Sauvignon, Beaujolais, and Tuscany.
-There are two swimming pools/spas.
+There are two swimming pools and spas.
 Sonoma State's dorms are ranked #25 in the nation as of 2015, according to Niche Rankings.

 Student organizations

 Sonoma State University has over one hundred chartered student organizations, including fraternities and sororities, and over twenty sports clubs.
 Several teams, run by students, compete regionally and in national tournaments.

 Student government

 Associated Students (AS) is a student organization.
 The AS Senate is the student government and board of directors of the corporation.
 AS also encompasses two smaller divisions, Associated Students Productions (ASP), which plans and produces on-campus concerts and student events, and Join Us Making Progress (JUMP), which organizes community service programs.